Reload (Metallica album): Singles

 "The Memory Remains" was released as the lead single on November 10, 1997.
 Its music video, directed by Paul Andresen, features the band standing on a suspended platform while a structure rotates around them, giving the impression of anti-gravity.
-It was shot at the Van Nuys Airport in Los Angeles, California, and cost more than $400,000.
+It was shot at the Van Nuys Airport in Los Angeles, California, in October 1997, and cost more than $400,000.
 The single reached number 28 on the US Billboard Hot 100; it was Metallica's last appearance in the top forty until "The Day That Never Comes" in 2008.
 It also peaked at number three on the Billboard Mainstream Rock chart and number 13 on the UK Singles Chart.

 "The Unforgiven II" was released as the second single on February 23, 1998.
 It stalled at number 59 on the Billboard Hot 100, but reached number two on the Mainstream Rock chart and number 15 in the UK.
 Its accompanying music video echoes the song's abstract story of struggle, featuring clips of a young man who finds his hand stuck in a wall but is later freed.
-It was directed by Matt Mahurin, who previously directed the video for "The Unforgiven".
+It was directed by Matt Mahurin, who previously directed the video for "The Unforgiven", and filmed in December 1997 in Los Angeles.

 "Fuel" was released as the third single on June 22, 1998.
 It reached number six on the Mainstream Rock chart and number 31 in the UK.
+Its music video was directed by Wayne Isham and filmed in May 1998 in Tokyo, Japan.
 "Better than You" appeared as a promotional single in the US in July 1998.
 It won the Grammy Award for Best Metal Performance at the 41st Annual Grammy Awards in 1999; "Fuel" was nominated for Best Hard Rock Performance at the same ceremony.
+In March 1999, Reload won a California Music Award for Outstanding Hard Rock Album.